Skip to Content

 26. Leaves Pattern

-A colorful Japanese print of leaves and blossom, from page 161 of the magazine.
+A colorful Japanese print of leaves and blossom.

 Leaves Pattern